Lana Turner: 1966–1985: Later films, television and theatre

 Between 1979 and 1980, Turner returned to theater, appearing in Murder Among Friends, a murder-mystery play that showed in various U.S. cities.
 During this time, Turner was in the midst of a self-described "downhill slide".
 She was suffering from an alcohol addiction that had begun in the late 1950s, was missing performances and weighed only 95 lb.
-In 1980, Turner made her final feature-film appearance alongside Teri Garr in the comedy horror film Witches' Brew.
+In 1980, Turner made her final feature film appearance, in the comedy horror film Witches' Brew, alongside Teri Garr.
 The same year, she had what she referred to as a "religious awakening", and again began practicing her Catholic faith.
 On October 25, 1981, the National Film Society presented Turner with an Artistry in Cinema award.
 In December 1981, it was announced that Turner would appear as the mysterious Jacqueline Perrault in an episode of Falcon Crest, marking her first television role in 12 years.
 Her appearance was a ratings success, and her character returned for an additional five episodes.

 In January 1982, Turner reprised her role in Murder Among Friends, which toured throughout the U.S. that year; paired with Bob Fosse's Dancin', the play earned a combined gross of $400,000 during one week at Pittsburgh's Heinz Hall in June 1982.
 In September, Turner released an autobiography entitled Lana: The Lady, the Legend, the Truth.
 She subsequently guest-starred on an episode of The Love Boat in 1985, which marked her final on-screen appearance.
+By this time, she had adopted a religion and told The New York Times that she was "very close to God.
+I read the Daily Word and have learned to meditate.
+I'm still getting used to this New Woman - after all, she's only two years old!"
+She also thanked God for giving her happiness.